loyaltyarm/splunk/README.md

 With regards to the MDT environment, I will only pull perfMon information from the MDT systems individually until I am able to gauge the amount of data used versus the Splunk daily limit.

+Update: I have now added several searches for MDT monitoring specific to image deployments.
+Check the Windows folder readme for more explicit details.

 #Acknowledgements
 http://nbalonso.com/the-logs-talk/